jro31/jethro-codes/_articles/projects/meals-of-change.md

 All of that being said, when I came to the end of my time in the latter of these jobs, I was acutely aware that while talented as a Rails dev, the gaping hole in my skillset was the lack of a front-end library.

 On my personal projects up to this time, I'd got by with jQuery, and even vanilla JavaScript.
 But if I really wanted to consider myself a full-stack dev, and to be able to build modern projects from start to deployment, I needed the knowledge of a front-end library.
-So on leaving this job, and even slightly before, I focussed all of my energy onto learning React.
+So on leaving this job, and even slightly before, I focussed all of my energy into learning React.

 And you know what?
 When you actually learn the basics before undertaking a project, React is a joy to work with.